-A local preference will be given to Housing Choice Voucher and Public Housing applicants whose head, co-head, or spouse are residents or, working in, or hired to work in the operating jurisdiction of the authority.
+A local preference will be given to Housing Choice Voucher and Public Housing applicants whose head, co-head, or spouse are residents or are working in, or hired to work in the operating jurisdiction of the Authority.
 An applicant who is a resident of or works in the operating jurisdiction of the Authority on the day their application is received by the Authority will be eligible for the local preference.
 If the applicant does not live or work in the operating jurisdiction of the Authority at the time of eligibility determination, they retain the local preference effective the date the application was received by the Authority.
 An applicant who is homeless will receive a local preference if they can document to the satisfaction of the Authority that they lived or worked in the operating jurisdiction immediately prior to becoming homeless.
 Applicants who have been notified that they are hired to work in a residency preference area are treated as residents of the residency preference area.
-An applicant, who lives and works outside the operating jurisdiction of the Authority in writing they moved into or began working in the operating jurisdiction of the Authority.
+An applicant, who lives and works outside the operating jurisdiction of the Authority on the day their application is received, will be entitled to the local preference if they notify the Authority in writing that they moved into or began working in the operating jurisdiction of the Authority.
 The applicant must, at the time of eligibility determination, live or work within the operating jurisdiction of the Authority.